How exactly do you say kiss me in Italian? What’s more appropriate to ask depending on the relationship between you and the other person?

 Give me a kiss! (plural)

-Now, how do you say help me in Italian when you want to be polite?
+Now, how do you say kiss me in Italian when you want to be polite?
 Keep on reading to find out!

 Polite: Mi baci!